cloudmesh-community/book/chapters/nist/bdra.md

 includes

 **Veracity**: Veracity refers to the accuracy of the data.
-Accuracy can be increase by adding metadata.
+Accuracy can be increased by adding metadata.

 **Validity**: Refers to data that is valid.
 While data can be accurately measured, it could be invalid by the time it is processed.